A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Introduction

 \section{Introduction}

-Beamforming is a fundamental technique in array signal processing, which exploits the spatial degrees of freedom (DoF) to enhance the desired signal and suppress undesired interferences and noise.
-The beamforming technique has been widely used in many multi-channel signal processing areas, i.e., wireless communication \cite{tse2005fundamentals}, microphone array speech processing \cite{Doclo2015Magzine}, radar \cite{ho2013radar}, sonar \cite{chiang2005sonar}, medical imaging \cite{Synnevag2009Benefits}, and etc. The key procedure in beamforming is specifying the so called \textit{beamformer}, which serves as a complex coefficient vector to linearly combine signals received by array elements.
-In the past decades, various beamformer design criteria has been extensively studied, these criteria can be divided into two types: data-independent and data-dependent criteria.
-The performance of data-independent beamformers~\cite{elko1996microphone,mabande2009design,Zhang2017ARC} is limited due to the missing knowledge of the signal environment.
-Instead, the data-dependent beamformers can deliver optimal performance due to their adaptivity to the signal environment statistics and, as such, they are also referred as adaptive beamformers.
-One representative adaptive beamformer is the minimum variance distortionless response (MVDR) beamformer \cite{capon1969high}, which has been widely used in applications due to its convenience of practical implementation as well as its theoretical guarantee to maximize the output signal-to-interference-and-noise-ratio (SINR) .
+Beamforming is a fundamental technique in array signal processing, which exploits the {\black spatial diversity} to enhance the desired signal and {\black suppresses} undesired interferences and noise.
+The beamforming technique has been widely used in many multi-channel signal processing areas, {\black e.g.}, wireless communication \cite{tse2005fundamentals}, microphone array speech processing \cite{Doclo2015Magzine}, radar \cite{ho2013radar}, sonar \cite{chiang2005sonar}, medical imaging \cite{Synnevag2009Benefits}, etc. The key procedure in beamforming is specifying the so called \textit{beamformer}, which serves as a vector of complex coefficients to linearly combine signals received by array elements.
+In the past decades, various beamformer design criteria have been extensively studied, these criteria can be divided into two types: data-independent and data-dependent criteria.
+The performance of data-independent beamformers~\cite{elko1996microphone,mabande2009design,Zhang2017ARC} is limited {\black since useful information of the signal environment is not exploited.} Instead, the data-dependent beamformers can deliver optimal performance due to their adaptivity to the signal environment and, as such, they are also referred as adaptive beamformers.
+One representative adaptive beamformer is the minimum variance distortionless response (MVDR) beamformer~\cite{capon1969high}, which has been widely used in {\black many applications due to the convenience of practical implementation.}